A-I

 Boxcar: An enclosed, versatile railcar shaped like a box, rectangular with side doors.

-Calibration chart: Chart within the interior of the tank that lists the approximate volume of product in the tank, to help load a specific volume and avoid overloading.
-Accuracy is debatable.
+Calibration chart aka strapping chart: Markings on the interior of a tank that help estimate the approximate volume of product in the tank.
+Accuracy is inexact!

 Cancellation charge: Fee charged when a load is cancelled after the truck has been dispatched.
 Usually avoidable with 24 hours notice when cancelling.
 Also referred to as Truck Ordered Not Used or "TONU".